El Dorado Ventures

 Series C in 2004

-GetActive Software specializes in developing online communication tools tailored for membership organizations, particularly in the public-interest and charitable sectors.
-Founded in April 2000 by Tom Krackeler and based in Berkeley, California, the company offers a suite of integrated solutions that include an online constituent database, email messaging capabilities, online fundraising, dues collection, grassroots advocacy, events management, community building, and website management.
-These tools aim to help organizations effectively recruit, engage, and retain their constituents, enhancing their overall relationship management efforts.
+GetActive Software is a company specializing in the development of online communication tools tailored for membership organizations.
+Founded in April 2000 by Tom Krackeler and based in Berkeley, California, the company offers a suite of solutions that enable public-interest and charitable organizations to effectively recruit, engage, and retain their constituents.
+Its services include an integrated online constituent database, email messaging tools, online fundraising capabilities, dues collection, grassroots advocacy, events management, community building, and website management.
+Through these offerings, GetActive Software aims to enhance relationship management for organizations focused on public service and community engagement.

 InsideTrack